 Throughout the year, successful connections were established with all local high schools, fostering relationships with youth.
 This initiative helped gather their input on what they want from the council and how they wish to have their voices heard.

 In conjunction with the development of the Waitomo Housing Strategy, the Waitomo Housing Taskforce was formed.
-The Taskforce meets quarterly to discuss updates and potential opportunities for development and housing improvements.
+The Taskforce meets quarterly to discuss updates and potential opportunities for development and/or housing improvements.

-The Kāinga Ora Lawrence Street development has made significant progress this year and conducted a 'Breaking Ground' morning ceremony on 8 July 2024.
-The next stage will be to progress forward with construction.
+The Kāinga Ora Lawrence Street development conducted a 'Breaking Ground' morning ceremony on 8 July 2024 and are progressing forward with construction.